-This quick and easy granola will make your house smell awesome.
-It tastes great served with some thick strained yoghurt or as a yummy crunchy topping on some baked apples for a quick and healthy dessert.
+This quick and easy pumpkin spice granola will make your house smell awesome.
+It tastes great served with some thick strained yoghurt, or as a yummy crunchy topping on some baked apples for a quick and healthy dessert.

-I first found a version of this recipe in The Sprouted Kitchen cookbook a few years back when I was still living in Australia but back then adding pumpkin to granola was just too weird for me so I never tried it.
+I first found a version of this recipe in The Sprouted Kitchen cookbook a few years back when I was still living in Australia, but back then adding pumpkin to granola was just too weird for me, so I never tried it.
 However now that I am living in the land where pumpkin is added to anything and everything it just seems like the natural thing to do.
-So I did it…..an it is yummy.
+So I did it…..and I have to say pumpkin spice granola is super yummy.

 - 2 cups old-fashioned rolled oats